mariateodorapopescu/stable_marriage_problem_racket/README.md

-Sure, here's a catchy README for your Racket program:

-# Stable Marriage Problem Solver in Racket
+# Stable Marriage Problem in Racket

 Solve the age-old puzzle of stable marriages with elegance and efficiency using our Racket implementation.
 Whether you're fascinated by algorithms or simply curious about creating harmonious unions, this program is for you!